 When the worse issues are directly related to the subject in question (complaining that your car is wrecked when your loved ones are in critical condition because of the accident) or when it's used to rebut a deliberate attempt to lump together or equate both issues.

-When used as a counter to the hyperbole of "If there's one thing that..."
+When used as a counter to hyperbole along the lines of "[Relatively minor problem] is just the worst thing ever...."